Bastijn/g-dash/manual/manual.md

 **Send a notification when there is an update for Gulden:** Receive a push message if there is a new version available for Gulden.

 **Send a notification when Guldens are received:** Receive a push message when you have received Gulden on your wallet.

+**Send a notification on witness activity:** Receive a push message when a witness action occurred.